 Must be mentally alert at all times

-Must have excellent written and oral communication skills
+Must have excellent written and verbal communication skills

-Demonstrated competence with a handgun, handcuffs, baton, non-crisis intervention certification, and two-way radios.
+Demonstrated competence with hand gun, hand cuffs, baton, non-crisis intervention certification and two-way radios.

 Occasional exposure to hazardous conditions such as fires, chemical spills, and flooding.